Corentin-Damas/e-commerce-sneakers/README.md

 # Frontend Mentor - E-commerce product page solution

-State of the project: Desktop design is read.
-Phone and tablet version needed

 This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).

 ![](./design/desktop-preview.jpg)